TABurrows/taburrows.github.io/_docs/google-cloud/database-postgresql.md

 ```

 The application provided is a simple Flask-SQLAlchemy web application called gMemegen.
-It creates memes by supplying a set of photographs and capturing header and footer text, storing them in the database and rendering the meme to a local folder.
+It creates memes by supplying a set of photographs and capturing header and footer text, storing them in the database and rendering them to a local folder.
 It runs on a single pod with two containers; one for the application and one for the Cloud SQL Auth Proxy deployed in the side-car pattern.

 A load balancer will marshal requests between the app and the database through the side-car.
 This load balancer will expose an external Ingress IP address through which you will access the app in your browser.